iceberg425/Reddit_API_Project/Reddit_Post_NLP/README.md

 ### Model Evaluation

-   We estimate our models accuracy, misclassification rate, and precision to evaluate their performnce.
-After an initial cross-validation, scoring and predicting on the test set, we took the model to unseen data.
-Both models, but the SVM in particular, performed just as well as they did on the training and test data.
-Unlike the Logistic regressiona and the Naive Bayes, there is no clear evidence of overfitting.
+   We evaluate our model's performance by analyzing its accuracy, misclassification rate, recall and precision.
+After an initial cross-validation, scoring and predicting on the test set, we took the model to unseen data (the validation set).
+The GB model performed just as well as it did on the training and test data.
+Unlike the Logistic regression, there is no clear evidence of overfitting.

 ### Concluding Remarks

    Using these models leaves us with the challenge of interpretability.
 That is, these kind of models, unlike logistic regressions and linear regressions, do not provide us with coefficients that can be easily interpreted.
 If our interest is to draw inference, then a logistic regression would be our best bet here.
 However, since the goal is not inference but accuracy, the lack of interpretation is not much of a problem.

-   The SVM classifier and GB model generalize well.
-However, the SVM classifier outperforms the GB classifier on the holdout set.
-Therefore, we settle on this model and recommend it for deployment for the task.